RuVl/BEST_sicret/README.md

-# BEST_sicret
+# Welcome to `BEST_sicret` bot

-Telegram bot for faster working with internal BEST documents.
+This is the telegram bot for faster working with internal BEST documents.

+## How to run: